zendeskgarden/react-components/docs/migration.md

 - The default `theme` object has removed values for `colors.background` and `colors.foreground`.
 Use the `'background.default'` and `'foreground.default'` variables together with the v9 `getColor` utility instead.
+- The default theming `palette` has been redesigned and expanded to support light/dark modes.
+A temporary, deprecated `getColorV8` utility has been added.
+  Use the temporary utility to apply legacy version 8 colors to custom (non-Garden) components they can be upgraded to use the enhanced version 9 `getColor` utility.
 - Utility function `getDocument` has been removed.
 Use `useDocument` instead.
 - Utility function `isRtl` has been removed.
 Use `props.theme.rtl` instead.
 - The following exports have changed: